-You can do an operating system migration to AIX 7.1 from any level of AIX version 5 or 6, on a system that supports 7.1 boot.
+You can do an operating system migration to AIX 7.1 from any level of the AIX operating system, on a system that supports AIX 7.1 boot.
 Installing any new level of AIX requires more disk space than previous levels.
-Read the Disk Requirements in Chapter 2 for the disk requirements for a basic installation and ensure that you have free space in the file systems, or that you have free partitions in the rootyg.
+Verify that you have enough free space in the file systems, or that you have free partitions in the rootvg.
 Migrating will require slightly more free space than a basic installation.

-When you migrate from AIX 5.3 or 6.1 to AIX 7.1, you can avoid the risk of down-leveling fixes previously installed on your AIX 5.3/6.1 system by migrating to the latest available Technology Level of AIX 7.1.
-If you are using a NIM lpp_source created with a prior level base media and later levels of updates added, you should initially create the lpp_source with the base media at the same release date or later than the level of AIX 5.3/6.1 that you are migrating from.
+When you migrate from AIX 5.3 or 6.1 to AIX 7.1, you can avoid the risk of down-leveling fixes previously installed on your AIX 5.3 or AIX 6.1 system by migrating to the latest available Technology Level of AIX 7.1.
+If you are using a NIM lpp_source created with a prior level base media and later levels of updates added, you should initially create the lpp_source with the base media at the same release date or later than the level of AIX 5.3 or AIX 6.1 that you are migrating from.
 The last 4 digits of the output of the oslevel -s command represent the year and week of the service pack currently installed (YYWW).